Last updated on 2026-04-08

 - Co-op Work Term: Students can participate in a competitive co-op program, gaining valuable work experience in the tech industry.

-- Hands-on Learning: The program includes practical training in designing and implementing database solutions.
+- Hands-on Training: The curriculum includes practical training in deploying and optimizing Database-As-A-Service (DBaaS) for cloud computing.

-- Major Projects: Students undertake significant projects that allow them to apply their knowledge to real-world problems.
+- Major Projects: Students engage in significant projects that allow them to apply their knowledge to real-world problems, culminating in a comprehensive final project.

 Career Options

-Graduates of the Bachelor of Science in Applied Computer Science (Database Option) can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Science in Applied Computer Science (Database Option) can pursue a variety of career paths in Canada, including:

 - Database Administrator: Responsible for managing and maintaining databases, ensuring their performance, security, and availability.